Best Sandals for Kids with Haglund’s Deformity – Adjustable Straps and Extra Padding

 Have you noticed your child limping and complaining about heel pain?
 Has your medical professional diagnosed your child with Haglund’s deformity?
-One of the most effective ways to treat this condition is by wearing soft-backed shoes to help avoid or minimize irritation in the heel area.
-Orthotics, as well as physiotherapy, are also effective ways of treating this condition.
+This condition, characterized by a bony enlargement on the back of the heel, can cause significant discomfort and pain.
+One of the most effective ways to manage it is by wearing soft-backed shoes that avoid or minimize irritation in the heel area — and after more than 10 years of fitting children’s shoes, this is one of the conditions I see respond the most clearly to the right footwear choice.

 My Experience Helping Children with Haglund’s Deformity

-Medical professionals believe that the three main causes of this condition are:
+Medical experts believe the top three causes are:

 Can you imagine walking around in flip-flops all day?
-Shoes with open backs can easily overtire your child’s feet and cause tendon problems.
-Your child’s toes will have to work extra hard to keep the shoes on, and this can cause stiffness and pain.
+Open-back shoes can easily overtire your child’s feet and lead to tendon problems.
+Your child’s toes have to work extra hard just to keep the shoes on, which can cause stiffness and pain of its own.

 What Makes the Sandals I Recommend Effective for Haglund’s Deformity?

-The sandals I recommend come with open backs but with adjustable and cushioned straps that will allow your child to adjust how much pressure to put around the heels.
+The sandals I recommend strike a middle ground — they have open backs, but with adjustable, cushioned straps that let your child control exactly how much pressure sits around the heel.

 - Fits medium and wide feet